Zika Virus - FAQ

 What is Zika virus?
 Zika virus (pronunciation: zee-kah) is a viral disease that is transmitted to people primarily by mosquitoes.
 Prior to 2015, outbreaks have occurred in Africa, Southeast Asia, Pacific Islands.
 In May 2015, Zika virus transmission was confirmed in Brazil and outbreaks are currently occurring in many countries.
-Zika virus is not currently transmitted by mosquitoes in the United States, but travelers returning from areas where the virus is being spread may become sick after returning home to or visiting the US.
+Travelers returning from areas where the virus is being spread may become sick after returning home to or visiting Georgia.
 There is a risk that the virus will be imported to new areas by infected travelers.
-A list of countries where Zika virus is currently being spread can be found at the CDC website http://www.cdc.gov/zika/geo/index.html.
+A list of countries and areas where Zika virus is currently being spread can be found at the CDC website http://www.cdc.gov/zika/geo/index.html.

 What is the treatment for Zika virus?
 There is no medicine specifically for treatment of Zika virus infection.
 In order to decrease the symptoms, get plenty of rest, drink fluids to prevent dehydration, and take medicines to relieve fever and pain.
 Aspirin and other non-steroidal anti-inflammatory drugs should be avoided until dengue virus is ruled out.